|Country Number (9)||1965||FIRST & SECOND WAVE|

 After a six year break, Doctor Who returned to Nigerian televisions; now screening on MidWest TV, which, despite the name, broadcast to southern regions of Nigeria.

-Assuming there are no printing errors either side, this was a ten week run.
-If Doctor Who played for the full hour, then for some of this run, two episodes may have aired back to back.
+However, if the 30 April entry is indeed the first, which means there are only ten billings, it's possible that sometimes Doctor Who occupied the full hour; did two episodes air back to back on some of these dates?
 (Indeed, the fact that the prints of The War Machines recovered from Nigeria had trims from the cliffhanger of episode two and the recap at the start of part three does suggest that those two episodes had possibly been spliced together.)
-Otherwise only ten episodes played – as noted above, this might be The Web Planet and The Time Meddler only.
+Otherwise only ten episodes played – as noted above, this might be The Web Planet and The Time Meddler only, and The War Machines was indeed sold to a different station.

 But if the sale of all three serials was to the same station, the order in which they were "sold" might not reflect the order in which they aired, so the broadcast order could have been: